spences10/sveltekit-and-the-content-layer/slides.md

 <!--
 Back to the present!

-So, let’s talk about JavaScript and how much it has really matured over the recent years

-It’s now like a runtime for the web in the browser
+Although this talk is primarily about the use of

 And we, as developers can do a lot more in the browser -->